Holds previous experience working at a “Big Four”, Ernst & Young

 How to get your first credit card

-When you’re ready to get your first credit card, start by checking your credit reports and credit score.
+When you’re ready to get your first credit card, check your credit reports and credit score.
 Then, research cards that fit your needs.
 There are several student credit cards available, most with unique features and conditions.
 Take special notice of annual fees, rewards offered, and APRs.

 Narrow your selection and apply for only one card.
 Every time you apply for a credit card, a hard credit inquiry gets noted on your credit report.
 Multiple applications can negatively impact your credit score and make it more difficult to get approved for a card.